Today's Viewpoint: A MarshBerry Publication

 • Drive the value of your firm?

-If you have questions about Today’s ViewPoint or would like to learn more about MarshBerry’s financial advisory services and how aggregator models can help propel growth, email or call Andrew Katz, Vice President, at 440.637.8121.Subscribe to MarshBerry’s Today’s ViewPoint blogfor the latest news and updates and follow us on social media.
+If you have questions about Today's ViewPoint, or would like to learn more about how MarshBerry can help your firm determine its path forward, please email or call Andrew Katz, Senior Vice President, Business Strategy & Growth, at 440.637.8121.

-1MarshBerry proprietary financial management system perspectives for High Performance (“PHP”); Historical EBITDA as a % of Net Revenue.
+1MarshBerry proprietary financial management system perspectives for High Performance (PHP); Historical EBITDA as a % of Net Revenue.
 2Federal Reserve Economic Data as of February 16, 2021.
 3Renaissance Capital, SPACInsider